Flight from Singapore: Reception

 The Monthly Film Bulletin wrote: "Despite the familiar ingredients of storm and air crash, this film creates little or no suspense – particularly since the rescue plan goes "according to the book".
 It is altogether an unusually platitudinous affair, and some of the dialogue – particularly that assigned to the two women in the cast – verges on the ludicrous."

+Kine Weekly wrote: "The direction is a little untidy and the principal players are a trifle self-conscious, but authentic RAF and hospital detail keep the film's end up.
+Far from lacking in feminine appeal, it'll get by with the not too demanding.
+Acceptable British 'second.' ...
+The picture, although made with the co-operation of the RAF, follows a loosely chanted course, while the plane crash is a pretty poor advertisement for private airlines."